 Communication is Important

 Try to avoid conflict by making clear and concise expectations of work.
 Have a begin date with a completion date and for what amount of money.
-It is helpful to use a periodic payment schedule in a contract when the monies are due and after certain jobs are completed.
+It is helpful to use a periodic payment schedule in a contract when the funds are due and after specific jobs are completed.

 You have options when dealing with contractor bullies.